quickmar/diax-js/packages/context/README.md

     })
 ```

-### `@diax` usage of context
+### `@diax-js` usage of context

-`@diax` is designed to build web components so `Context` is base concept for dependency sharing system or dependency injection system.
+`@diax-js` is designed to build web components so `Context` is base concept for dependency sharing system or dependency injection system.
 But could be used to build more features in the future.